 From casual bars and gastro-pubs to fine dining restaurants, Buffalo, NY has something for everyone.
 My top finds include:

 Swannie House: Located just south of downtown at 170 Ohio St. near the Buffalo River, this is a casual Irish restaurant and bar, dating from 1886 with traditional pub food.
 I had to go and try the Beef on a Weck, one of the popular local dishes dating back from 1882.
 This is a sliced roast beef sandwich on a kummelweck roll.
 This roll or bun is topped with with kosher salt and caraway seeds for a distinct taste.
 It often comes au jus for dipping and also with horseradish.
+I had a great experience in this fun spot.

 Charlie The Butcher: Thanks to the rental agent at Alamo at the Buffalo Airport, I was directed to Charlie the Butcher for lunch.
 It is near the airport at 1065 Wehrle Drive in Williamsville, NY.
 It is a diner type restaurant featuring sandwiches including Beef on a Weck, a Buffalo tradition, ham, turkey, corned beef, meatloaf and roast pork plus sides and daily specials.
 I had a great BBQ pulled pork and turkey sandwich and split pea soup.
 I loved the atmosphere!